amanzi/amanzi/doc/input_spec/AmanziInputSpec-v1.2.1-draft.rst

 * `"BC: Linear Saturation`" [list] requires `"Times`" [Array(double)], `"Time Functions`" [Array(string)], `"Reference Values`" [Array(double)] `"Reference Point`" [Array(double)] `"Gradient Value`" [Array(double)]

 * [U] `"BC: Seepage`" [list] requires `"Times`" [Array(double)], `"Time Functions`" [Array(string)] and one of `"Inward Mass Flux`" [Array(double)] or `"Inward Volumetric Flux`" [Array(double)].
 Here volumetriuc flux is interpreted as meters cubed per meters squared per second, and mass flux is interpreted as kilogramms per meter squared per second.
 Inward refers to the flux being in the direction of the inward normal to each face of the boundary region, respectively.
 (In the unstructured code, only `"Inward Mass Flux`" is supported.)
+    * [U] "rainfall" [bool] indicates that the mass flux is defined with respect to the gravity vector and the actual influx depends on boundary slope (default value is "false").

 * [SU] `"BC: Hydrostatic`" [list] requires `"Times`" [Array(double)], `"Time Functions`" [Array(string)], `"Coordinate System`" [string] (either `"Absolute`" or `"Relative`", this parameter is optional with a default of `"Absolute`"), `"Submodel`" [string] (available option is `"No Flow Above Water Table`", this parameter is optional with a default of `"None`"), and `"Water Table Height`" [Array(double)] (see below)